 O Lord, … For the sake of Dawud your servant, do not reject your Masih.
 The Lord swore an oath to Dawud, a sure oath that he will not revoke: “One of your own descendants I will place on your throne— … “Here I will make a horn grow for Dawud and set up a lamp for my Masih.
 (Psalm 132:10-18 of Zabur)

 The Jews did not know the power of God by limiting it by their logic

 So they knew certain passages, all of which pointed in one direction – that the Masih would rule with power.
-Given that in the time of Isa (Jesus – PBUH) the Jews lived under Roman occupation in the land of Israel (see here for history of Jews) this was the only kind of Masih that they wanted.
-They wanted a Masih that would come with power and repel the hated Romans and set up the powerful Kingdom that King Dawud had established 1000 years before (see here for background to King Dawud).
-This yearning to have a Masih shaped from their own desires rather than from the plan of Allah kept them from studying all their scriptures.
+Given that, in the time of Isa (Jesus – PBUH) the Jews lived under Roman occupation in the land of Israel (see here for history of Jews) this was the only kind of Masih that they wanted.
+They wanted a Masih that would come with power, repel the hated Romans and set up the powerful Kingdom that King Dawud had established 1000 years before.
+This yearning to have a Masih shaped by their own desires rather than from the plan of Allah kept them from studying all their scriptures.

 Then they used their human reason to limit the power of God in their thinking.
 The prophecies said that the Masih would rule in Jerusalem.
 Jesus did not rule with power from Jerusalem.
 So he could not be the Masih!
 It was simple logic.
 They limited the power of God by confining Him to their linear and human logic.